javierdeveloping/energy-nexus-data-restapi/README.md

 pnpm run start:dev
 ```

-7.Execute seed (if available)
+7.Execute seed

 ```
 http://localhost:{{PORT}}/api/seed
 ```

-8.Ater creating a user, go to your database and set up admin role for this user. (pending seed or an endpoint to promote users)
+8.Ater creating a new user, go to your database and set up admin role for this user. (pending seed or an endpoint to promote users)

 9.Enjoy the API in swagger